Automattic/kue/Readme.md

 });
 ```

-`redis.prefix` controls the key names used in Redis.
+`prefix` controls the key names used in Redis.
 By default, this is simply
 `q`.
 Prefix generally shouldn't be changed unless you need to use one Redis
 instance for multiple apps.
 It can also be useful for testing your application
 - for example, using a different prefix for each set of tests to ensure that